AdijeShen/knowledge_base/vsc clangd extension on centos7.md

-When using vscode to develop cpp code with extension clangd.
+In centos7, when using vscode to develop cpp code with extension clangd.
 It's unable to run clangd because the libc version problem.

 The problem solver should be compile clangd from source: ref : https://jdhao.github.io/2021/07/03/install_clangd_on_linux/
 ```